steve-crouch/FM001-test/_episodes/00-hpc-intro.md

 In all these cases, what is needed is access to more computers that can be used at the same time.
 Luckily, large scale computing systems &mdash; shared computing resources with lots of computers &mdash; are available at many universities, labs, or through national networks.
-These resources usually have more central processing units (CPUs), that operate at higher speeds, more memory, more storage, and faster connections with other computer systems.
+Compared to personal computers, these facilities usually have more memory, more storage, and more central processing units (CPUs) -- which operate at higher speeds -- and also have faster connections with other computer systems.
 They are frequently called "clusters", "supercomputers" or resources for "high performance computing" or HPC.

 Using a cluster often has the following advantages for researchers: